TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 me@laptop$ git push --all
 {% endhighlight %}

-Upon success just go to the original repo or your fork on GitHub and you should see a "Your recently pushed branches:" tip with a "Compare & pull request" button.
+Upon success just go to the original repo or your fork on GitHub and you should see a <mark>Your recently pushed branches:</mark> tip with a <mark>Compare & pull request<mark> button.

 Review changes, fill in description and you're good to go.

+## Future of a PR
+If the repository owners like what you did and it adheres to rules usually defined in `CONTRIBUTING.md` they'll merge your PR and you'll see a <mark>Pull request successfully merged and closed</mark> message with a <mark>Delete branch</mark> button next to it.
+That helps to keep your fork's working branches to a minimum.
+Once it's merged the commits are copied to their repository so it's safe to delete your branch.

+There's of course the possibility that something goes wrong, like the CI build fails or there's some modification needed in the PR.
+In that case make some more commits to your fork, or even rebase or squash commits; then push it to the working branch and the PR will be updated automatically.

+*[PR]: Pull Request